chronark/swapchain/docs/docs/product-documentation.md

 #### 3.3.2 What information do I need to trade?

-- Your crpytocurrency address: Alphanumeric characters representing the destination for a payment.
+- Your cryptocurrency address: Alphanumeric characters representing the destination for a payment.
 - Your public key: Part of the keys used for encryption and decryption of information.
 The public key enables message encryption only when the respective private key is used.
 Is of no value without the respective private key.
 - Your private key: Secret key that should not be revealed to anybody else then the key owner.